Purdue Pharma in discussion on US$10 billion-US$12 billion offer to settle opioid claims: sources

 Representatives for Purdue and the Sackler family held discussions with cities, counties and states on the contours of the potential multibillion-dollar settlement last week in Cleveland, said a person familiar with the matter.

+The company has also been preparing for the prospect of filing for bankruptcy without any agreement with plaintiffs and using Chapter 11 proceedings to continue negotiations, the people said.

+About 2,500 lawsuits, most by local governments across the United States, have sought to hold drugmakers and distributors liable for the crisis.
+Most of those cases have been consolidated before a federal judge in Cleveland.

-On Monday, an Oklahoma judge ordered Johnson & Johnson to pay US$572.1 million to the state for deceptively marketing addictive painkillers.
+On Monday, an Oklahoma judge ordered Johnson & Johnson to pay US$572.1 million to the state for deceptively marketing addictive painkillers following the first trial related to the addiction crisis.

 Purdue reached a settlement in March for US$270 million to resolve a similar lawsuit by the state of Oklahoma.

-Opioids were involved in almost 400,000 overdose deaths from 1999 to 2017, according to the U.S. Centers for Disease Control and Prevention.

-About 2,500 lawsuits, most by local governments across the United States have sought to hold drugmakers and distributors liable for the crisis.
-Around 2,000 cases have been consolidated before a federal judge in Cleveland.

-(Reporting by Jessica DiNapoli and Mike Spector in New York; Ankit Ajmera in Bengaluru; Editing by Shailesh Kuber and Grant McCool)
+(Reporting by Jessica DiNapoli and Mike Spector in New York; Ankit Ajmera in Bengaluru; Writing by Tom Hals; Editing by Grant McCool)